71% of retail CFD accounts lose money. You should consider whether you can afford to take the high risk of losing your money.

 This Binance review will analyse several aspects to provide you with an all-rounded detailed overview of the exchange and its services.
 Although Cryptimi does its best to provide you with accurate information and updates it on a regular basis, we strongly recommend you to visit Binance for any updates which might occur afterwards.

-Today, Binance protects the account of its users using 2FA (Two Factor Authentication) so that it is very difficult for the hackers/fraudsters to steal information and surpass security.
+Today, Binance protects the account of its users using 2FA (Two Factor Authentication) so that it is very difficult for hackers/fraudsters to steal information and surpass security.
 In addition to that, users can also set a unique, anti-phishing code to differentiate between the genuine and the fake emails which are sent by phishing websites.
-Binance processes the withdrawal requests only after getting confirmation from the user via email.
+The exchange processes the withdrawal requests only after getting confirmation from the user via email.
+Additional security measures are explained in different sections of this Binance review.

-Binance is considered as a centralized cryptocurrency exchange broker as it only directly deals with crypto-based assets such as Bitcoin, Altcoins or ICO tokens.
-Buying and selling of select cryptocurrencies is permitted through Binance’s partnership with Simplex.
+Binance is a centralized cryptocurrency exchange broker as it only directly deals with crypto-based assets such as Bitcoin, Altcoins or ICO tokens.
+Buying and selling of select cryptocurrencies are permitted through Binance’s partnership with Simplex.
 Users can quickly exchange their coins and tokens without even submitting any documentation to verify their account.
 Unverified accounts, however, have a limit on the withdrawal of 2BTC/24hrs.
 When compared with other exchanges, it charges only a nominal fee of 0.1%.
 Users are eligible to get further discounts if they are holding the Binance Coin (BNB).
+For a step-by-step guide on how to trade on Binance, click here!

 How does Binance compare to other trading platforms?